dmolony/WizardryApp/README.md

 # MazeWalker
-Utility to examine Wizardry mazes
+Utility to examine Wizardry mazes.
+Currently only works on Scenario #1.

 ## Instructions
 You can navigate around the maze using the A/W/S/D keys.
 To go directly to a particular square, just click on it.
 To switch to a different maze level, use the Levels menu (or the corresponding shortcut).